 Located right in front of the Huaphanh Provincial Friendship Reception House, the Lao Hung Friendship Park is the venue for many of Huaphanh province's major political, economic, cultural, and social events.
 The park is built on a large area, adjacent to a vital traffic route in Sam Neua town.
 Its design uniquely reflects Lao culture, with a stage backdrop vividly depicting the beauty of Lao ethnic people in their daily lives, labor, and production.

-Leaders of Son La and Hua Phan provinces visited the beautiful photo exhibition area at Lao Hung Friendship Park.
+Leaders from Son La and Hua Phan provinces visited the beautiful photo exhibition at the Lao-Hung Friendship Park.

-During the Son La - Hua Phan Cultural Tourism Festival 2024, Lao Hung Friendship Park will host opening ceremonies, exhibitions, and promotions of cultural and tourism products, culinary culture, and local specialties; cultural products, and tourism promotion of the two provinces of Son La - Hua Phan.
+During the Son La - Hua Phan Cultural Tourism Festival 2024, the Lao Hung Friendship Park will host opening ceremonies, exhibitions, and promotional activities showcasing cultural and tourism products, introducing culinary culture, displaying local specialties and products; and promoting cultural products and tourism of the two provinces of Son La and Hua Phan.

-Talking to us, Mr. Aikeo Sibounwang, reporter of Hua Phan Newspaper, shared: Lao Hung Park is a place that regularly organizes major events of the province, including trade fairs attracting the participation of small traders and businesses from Vietnamese provinces bordering Hua Phan.
+Speaking with us, Aikeo Sibounwang, a reporter from Hua Phan Newspaper, shared: Lao Hung Park is a frequent venue for major provincial events, including trade fairs that attract small traders and businesses from Vietnamese provinces bordering Hua Phan.

-The Tay ethnic museum or Ong Tu Pagoda are places to visit when coming to Sam Neua.
-Here, visitors will be blessed by a monk with a wrist-tying ritual, along with wishes for peace and luck, a message that each local person sends to everyone around them and to international friends.
+The Tay Ethnic Museum or Ong Tu Pagoda are must-visit places when in Sam Neua.
+Here, visitors can receive blessings from the monks with a ritual of tying threads around their wrists, accompanied by wishes for peace and good fortune – a message that each local person sends to everyone around them, including international friends.

-What is easy to see in Sam Neua is that there are no flea markets, trading activities take place in a market located on the banks of the Nam Xam River, with one side specializing in general goods and the other side specializing in food and foodstuffs.
-Sam Neua Market does not have many goods, mainly traditional Laotian handicrafts, the rest are imported goods from Thailand, China and Vietnam.
+What's noticeable about Sam Neua is the absence of makeshift markets; all buying and selling takes place in a designated market area situated on the banks of the Nam Xam River, with one side specializing in general merchandise and the other in food and groceries.
+Sam Neua market doesn't have a wide variety of goods, mainly traditional Lao handicrafts, with the remainder being imported from Thailand, China, and Vietnam.

-Tourists visit brocade stalls at Sam Neua market.
+Tourists visit stalls selling brocade products at Sam Neua market.

-The stalls selling brocade products at Sam Neua Market always attract a large number of locals and tourists to visit and shop.
-According to local people, Hua Phan is the province with the most famous brocade weaving profession in Laos, with sophisticated and high-quality products.
+The stalls selling brocade products at Sam Neua market always attract a large number of locals and tourists who come to visit and shop.
+According to local people, Hua Phan is the province with the most famous brocade weaving in Laos, with exquisite, high-quality products.

 Food stalls at Sam Neua market.